Rnair12599/Arduino-Game-App/README.md

- This repository only contains the code and demo trial video for the project.

- To see the formalized project page, click [here](https://devpost.com/software/arduinolcdgame#updates)
+ This repository only contains the code and demo trial video for the project.To see the formalized project page, click [here](https://devpost.com/software/arduinolcdgame#updates)

-Cutie Hack Project 2017

-By: Rahul Nair and Suhas Jagannath
+Cutie Hack Project 2017 .
+By: Rahul Nair and Suhas Jagannath .
 November 11, 2017